Muhammadiyah University of Makassar: Campus

-Muhammadiyah Makassar is one of the private universities in Makassar City.
-The Unismuh Makassar campus is located on Jl Sultan Alauddin, Makassar.
+Muhammadiyah University of Makassar campus is located on Jl Sultan Alauddin, Makassar.
 The blue color dominates all buildings on the Unismuh Makassar campus.
 Unismuh Makassar has three campuses at different locations.
 The main building is located in the south of Makassar and is built on 3.4 acres (14,000 m2) of land.
 In the main building, a tower is built which is known as the Iqra Tower.
 This tower has 17 floors.
 On the ground floor there is a parking lot and elevator to go to each floor of iqra tower. and currently there is a new building, namely a 3-story motorcycle parking lot.
 There is also a building for the faculty of teacher training and educational sciences and a building for the faculty of medicine.

 One of the Unismuh campus facilities is the Mukhtamar Muhammadiyah Unismuh Makassar Convention Center.
 This court hall was inaugurated on Sunday, June 7, 2015.
 Can accommodate up to 7000 people.
 This building has three floors and is the main arena of Unismuh.
 It is known that the building measures 80x40 meters.
 On the second floor of the courtroom, it is also used as the Student Mall.
 A series of campus or commercial activities are often held at this courtroom.
 Other facilities of Universitas Muhammadiyah Makassar is a mosque.
 This mosque has a building area of approximately 2,700 square meters, three floors with a capacity of approximately 3000 worshipers.
 This three-story mosque costs Rp.
 7 billion.
 Funds of this size are assistance from the Chairman of the AMCF, Dr. Syekh Al-Khoory.
 The name of the Subulussalam Al-Khoory Unismuh Mosque in Makassar is immortalized in part from the name of the donor.
 Chairman of the Asian Muslim Charity Foundation (AMCF) Dubai, Dr. (HC) Syekh Mohammad MT Al-Khoory.
 The university has more than 14,000 students studying different subjects.